Maurice Tadman: Playing career

 Tadman began his career with local team Bexleyheath & Welling, before joining his older brother, George, at Charlton Athletic.
 His progress there was halted due to the outbreak of the Second World War.
 He resumed his career after hostilities had ended, making three appearances for Charlton before joining Plymouth Argyle in the summer of 1947.
 He would spend the next eight years with the club, playing alongside other Argyle greats like Jack Chisholm, George Dews, Neil Dougall, Alex Govan, and Bill Shortt.
 His one major honour with the club came in 1952 when the Pilgrims won the Third Division South title and promotion back to the Second Division.
 He made 253 appearances in all competitions for the club, scoring 112 goals, before moving to Northern Ireland in July 1955.

 Managerial career

-Tadman joined Belfast Distillery as player-manager in July 1955.
+Tadman joined Distillery as player-manager in July 1955.
 He would continue playing for another two years before retiring in order to concentrate on management.
 He won the Ulster Cup with the club in 1958 before leaving later that year in December.